mianyuwang/resume/resume.md

     *Senior Software Engineer*, 2011 - 2014

-    - Primary designer and contributor of a startup team to build the next generation derivative library (DLIB) for structuring and evaluating cross-asset exotic derivatives.
+    - Primary contributor and team lead backup of the startup team to build the next generation derivative library (DLIB) for structuring and evaluating cross-asset exotic derivatives.
     - Re-factorized the framework of Monte Carlo based pricing flow to allow parallel pricing.
     - Designed and developed the pricing engine and reusable UI component for scenario analysis.
     - Developed the generic autocallable/phoenix deal type and the corresponding payoff in GPU.